nyxnor/onionjuggler/README.md

 # onionservice

-**An easy to use Tor Hidden Service (Onion Services) manager**
+### An easy to use Tor Hidden Service (Onion Services) manager

+**WARNING: `do not trust this repo yet`, backup your hs keys in another location**

 The goal is to manage services on the the tor configuration level, not the web server level.
-Also need to be as portable as possible, so the variables for paths are only container inside onion.lib.
+Also need to be as portable as possible, so the variables for paths are only contained inside onion.lib.

-If you want extra functionalities to be a relay, bridge or connect to a bridge easily, you should check out [TorBox](https://github.com/radio24/TorBox).

-**WARNING: `do not trust this repo yet`, backup your hs keys in another location**
+## Shells

+Work on various operating systems and shells, not only one function, but all of the scripts.
+Tested shells:
+* dash - to be close to POSIX compliant
+* bash
+* zsh

+Abanon arrays to be posix compliant is not easy, but if it runs the fastest, therefore having the best performand, mostly because it is calling a light shell such as dash (/bin/sh symlinked to /bin/dash) on the shebang of the scripts.

 ## Usage